 On Aug 8, CCC leader Stacey DiNardo emailed Miriam Bongolan to ask for contact information so the church could apologize to the former Sankey youth.
 The email did not include an apology to Bongolan.
 DiNardo said that the church had reached out to IJM, but “hit dead ends.”
 She asked for suggestions of other organizations that could help.

 Bongolan said it would be helpful to have GRACE do an investigation first.
 DiNardo did not respond to the suggestion but said she planned to reach out to IJM again.
 Bongolan asked why GRACE was not being contacted on Aug 14.
-As of Aug 28, she has not received a response.
+She has not received a response.

 Aug 9-15, 2019 - Priscilla Leighton emails CCC